meilisearch/documentation/learn/advanced/datatypes.md

 ## Object

 JSON objects are written in key/value pairs and surrounded by curly braces.
-When parsing simple non-nested objects, Meilisearch flattens the object, converting both key and value into strings.
+When parsing objects, Meilisearch flattens it, converting both key and value into strings.

 ### Example